NadiaIdris/ts-make-html-document-tree/README.md

 ## Queue

-All BFS methods use queue data structure.
+All BFS methods use a queue data structure.
 In JavaScript queue is an array where we add items, one after another, and then remove them from the start of the array.
 It's called first-in-first-out (FIFO).
 You could think of it as a line of people waiting in the checkout line at the grocery store.
 The first person in line is the first person to be served.

 ## Stack